woodstockcs/games-class-docs/pong/paddles.md

 Learn how basic shapes are drawn on a computer screen.

+## Learning Objectives

+By the end of this activity, you should be able to:

+- aaa
+- bbb

 ## Warmup

 1. On a 100x100 coordinate grid, what are the coordinates of some points near the edge?
-2. Fill in the blanks: A rectangle needs __ and __ to describe its size.
+2. Fill in the blanks: A rectangle needs ** and ** to describe its size.
 3. True or False: On the p5js coordinate grid, the point (0,0) is in the upper-left.

 ## Problem